-2021 - 2022 LUGAL BILL CERTIFICATION FORM
+LOCAL BILL CERTIFICATION FORM

 BILL #:

 SPONSOR(S):

 RELATING TO:

 [Indicate Area Affected (City, County, or Special District) and Subject]

-ON:
+N:

+CONTACT PERSON:

-PHONE NO.: () E-Mail:
+PHONE NO.: (E-Mail:

-House considers (1) The members accomplished at (2) The legislativ considering the (3) The bill must required by the (4) An Economic Clerk of the Hous subcommittee w (1) Does the d ordinance YES [ ] Brief explar a of the local legislative delegation must certify that the purpose of the bill cannot be the local level; e delegation must hold a public hearing in the area affected for the purpose of local bill issue(s); be approved by a majority of the legislative delegation, or a higher threshold if so rules of the delegation, at the public hearing or at a subsequent delegation meeting; and impact Statement for local bills must be prepared at the local level and filed with the se.
-Under House policy, a local bill will not be considered by a committee or ithout an Economic Impact Statement. elegation certify the purpose of the bill cannot be accomplished by of a local governing body without the legal need for a referendum?
+considers a local b (1) The members o accomplished at th (2) The legislative considering the loc (3) The bill must be required by the rul (4) An Economic In Clerk of the House of the local legislative delegation must certify that the purpose of the bill cannot be he local level; delegation must hold a public hearing in the area affected for the purpose of

+(1) Does the del ordinance of legation certify the purpose of the bill cannot be accomplished by f a local governing body without the legal need for a referendum?

+YES[] NO []

+· · · · tion as to why the purpose of the bill cannot be accomplished at the local

+YES[] gation conduct a public hearing on the subject of the bill?
+NO[] g held:

+Location:

-YES [ ] Date hearin Location: egation conduct a public hearing on the subject of the bill NO [ ] ng held: ill formally approved by a majority of the delegation members?
-NO [ ] UNANIMOUSLY APPROVED [ ]
+(3) Was this bill formally approved by a majority of the delegation members?

+YES [] NO[] UNANIMOUSLY APPROVED[]

-(4) Was an Ec Clerk of the onomic Impact Statement prepared at the local level and filed with the e House?
+(4) Was an Ecor Clerk of the nomic Impact Statement prepared at the local level and filed with the House?

-YES[] NO[]
+YES[]

-II.
+Local Bill Certification Form PAGE 1 of 2 II.
 Article III, section 10 of the State Constitution prohibits passage of any special act unless notice of intention to seek enactment of the bill has been published as provided by general law (s.
-11.02, F. S.) or the act is conditioned to take effect only upon approval by referendum vote of the electors in the area affected.
+11.02, F.S.) or the act is conditioned to take effect only upon approval by referendum vote of the electors in the area affected.

 Has this constitutional notice requirement been met?

-Notice published: YES[] NO D[] DATE
+Notice published: YES[] NO [] DAT E

-Where?
-Cou nty
+Where? (ounty

-Referendum in lieu of publicatio n: ' YES[] NO [ ]
+Referendum in lieu of publication: YES [] NO []

-Date of Referendun n
+Date of Referendum